International Players Anthem (I Choose You): Accolades

 The song was nominated for the Grammy Award for Best Rap Performance by a Duo or Group at the 50th Annual Grammy Awards.
-The song was number 10 on Rolling Stones list of the 100 Best Songs of 2007 and number 91 on their top 500 greatest songs of all time.
-Pitchfork Medias "Top 500 songs of the 2000s" listed the song at number 43.
+The song was number 10 on Rolling Stones list of the 100 Best Songs of 2007 and number 91 on their 500 Greatest Songs of All Time.
+Pitchfork Medias "The 200 Best Songs of the 2000s" listed the song at number 43.

 At the 2007 BET Hip Hop Awards in October, "International Player's Anthem" was nominated for Best Video and won Best Collaboration.
 Kanye West had won the Best Video award but felt UGK deserved it more, subsequently calling up Big Boi during his acceptance speech, who returned the award feeling West deserved it.
 At the 2008 BET Awards, the song won BET Award for Video of the Year.